scp10086/ESP32_LABVIEW_DOOR/README.md

 # Step

 1. follow the instruction in [Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/versions.html).
 When you git clone the ESPRESSIF repository, you may failed.
-This article may help [Clone failed RPC failed; curl 56 GnuTLS recv error (-54): Error in the pull function.](https://blog.csdn.net/qq_21508727/article/details/89413590)
+This article may help [Clone failed RPC failed; curl 56 GnuTLS recv error (-54): Error in the pull function.](https://blog.csdn.net/qq_21508727/article/details/89413590) and if you use git clone --depth 1, you will face error when you execute ./install.sh.
+This article may help [git describe fails with “fatal: No names found, cannot describe anything.”](https://www.e-learn.cn/content/wangluowenzhang/607297)

 # Hardware